 The communities the farmers live in are supported in their development.

 Quite often, the local communities lack access to clean drinking water.
 This is why wells and boreholes are constructed.
 Other investments include village resource centers that give access to information and communication technology infrastructure, mosquito nets for malaria protection or school refurbishments.

-Within the internal monitoring & performance management system, field staff visit each farmer participating in the Program at least once a year to see if the training content on agricultural, social, environmental and business aspects of farming is applied on the farms.
+Within the internal monitoring & performance management system, field staff visit each farmer participating in the Farming Program at least once a year to see if the training content on agricultural, social, environmental and business aspects of farming is applied on the farms.
 Potential corrective actions are discussed together with the farmer and their implementation monitored.
-The ultimate aim is to measure the progress the farmers are making towards sustainable cocoa production.
-The Forest Trust visits each Program at least once a year to conduct external assessments, and to give recommendations for further improvement.
+The ultimate aim is to measure the progress the farmers are making towards sustainable cocoa production and environmental friendly agriculture.
+The Earthworm Foundation visits each Program at least once a year to conduct external assessments, and to give recommendations for further improvement.

 This enables the progress made to be verified.